Tulips have a special place in the spring garden as they herald the coming of a new growing season.

 - Deadhead, or remove the old Tulip blossoms as they die so energy goes into bulb growth, but let the Tulip leaves die back naturally.
-The leave continue to photosynthesize, which strengthens the bulb and flower structures for the following spring begin to form.
+The leaves continue to photosynthesize, which strengthens the bulb and flower structures.
 Cutting the leaves back will result in smaller bulbs and flowers.

 Why do Tulips Stop Flowering Over Time?

-Here’s where Tulips start getting tricky for us.
+Here’s where Tulips get tricky for zone 3 & 4 gardeners.
 Tulips ARE by all sense of the word perennial bulbs.
 The vast majority of Tulips are rated for horticultural zones 3 to 8.

-So why don’t the clumps get more extensive and more vigorous in our gardens as the years wear on?
-Most perennials are beefed up and lovely by their 3rd year in the garden.
-And as far as hardy bulbs go, daffodil clumps get larger, as do lilies and all the others.
+So why don’t Tulip clumps get more extensive and more vigorous in our gardens as the years wear on?

 So why do they reproduce so well in Holland?
 It’s hardly known for hot and dry summers like in Central Asia.

-Well, the Dutch have been at it for 400 years and have developed techniques to treat the bulbs with the correct temperatures and humidity to get the Tulips to think that they are in Central Asia.
+Well, the Dutch have been at it for 400 years and have developed methods to treat the bulbs.

 Which Tulip Bulbs are you Going to Plant this Fall?

-I’m going to look for Darwin and Parrot Tulips this autumn because the Darwin bulbs should last more than one year, and I simply love the Parrots’ unique color combos and petal shapes.
+I’m going to look for Darwin and Parrot Tulips this autumn because the Darwin bulbs should last more than one year, and I simply love the unique color combos and petal shapes of Parrot Tulips .

 Which ones will you try this fall?